ISTE-VESIT-ORG/Machinera-2020/README.md

 6. Fourier Transformation
 7. Statistics

+_For more details, visit [SciPy documentation](https://docs.scipy.org/doc/scipy/reference/)_

 ## Matplotlib

 Matplotlib is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 It is one of the most popular Python packages used for data visualization.
 It is a cross-platform library for making 2D plots from data in arrays.
 Matplotlib is written in Python and makes use of NumPy, the numerical mathematics extension of Python.
-It provides an object-oriented API that helps in embedding plots in applications using Python GUI toolkits.
-The topics covered were :
+It provides an object-oriented API that helps in embedding plots in applications using Python GUI toolkits

+The topics covered are:

 1. Environment Setup (`pip3 install matplotlib`)
 2. Matplotlib Basics